kilpkonn/msc-thesis/main.typ

 ==== Lookup table <lookup-table>
 The main task for lookup table throughout the algorithm is to keep track of the state.
 The state consists of following components:
-1. Terms reached (grouped by types)
+1. _Terms reached_ (grouped by types)
-2. New types reached (since last iteration)
+2. _New types reached_ (since last iteration)
-3. Definitions used / exhausted (for example functions applied)
+3. _Definitions used_ and _definitions exhausted_ (for example functions applied)
-4. Types wishlist (Types that have been queried, but not reached)
+4. _Types wishlist_ (Types that have been queried, but not reached)

-Terms reached serves the most obvious purpose of them.
+#todo-philipp[
+  _Emphasize_ all occurence of 1.-4. later in the text.
+]

-It keeps track of the search space we have already covered (visited types) and allows quering terms them in $O(1)$ complexity for exact type and $O(n)$ complexity for types that unify.
+_Terms reached_ keeps track of the search space we have already covered (visited types) and allows quering terms them in $O(1)$ complexity for exact type and $O(n)$ complexity for types that unify.
-Important thing to note here that it also performs transformation of taking a reference if we query for reference type.
+It is important to note that it also performs transformation of taking a reference if we query for reference type.
 This is only to keep the implementation simple and memory footprint low.
 Otherwise, having separate tactic for taking a reference of the type would be preferred.